brainstem-org/brainstem_support/docs/tutorials/managing-data-storage.md

 | **Organization** | Projects → Subjects → Sessions → Data files |

 {: .note }
-> Data files are implied be stored in the session folder.
+> Data files are implied to be stored in the session folder.

 **Session Information:**
 | Field | Value |